WardBrian/tinystan/clients/julia/docs/src/julia.md

 from the TinyStan folder.

-The first time you compile a model, the BridgeStan source code for your current version will be downloaded to a hidden directory in the users `HOME` directory.
+The first time you compile a model, the TinyStan source code for your current version will be downloaded to a hidden directory in the users `HOME` directory.

 To use the TinyStan source you've manually downloaded instead of